Ropley Horticultural Society

 39. Three stems of Sunflowers

-44. *Six Flowers raised from seed at home during the twelve months preceeding this show; not more than two stems of any one cultivar
+44. *Six Flowers raised from seed at home during the twelve months preceding this show; not more than two stems of any one cultivar.

 45. Three Dahlias, pompom or ball